andreivisan/YouTube/how_to_learn_with_ai.md

 ## Sample prompt

-Make something generic out of this prompt.
+> Note: Make something generic out of this prompt.

 ```text
 I want you to be the George Hotz of Rust combined with Jon Gjengset.